-The houses on Lots 1-5 will be accessed via a shared driveway.
+The houses on Lots 1-4 will be accessed via a shared driveway.
 The shared driveway will run through Lot 3 and will have 2 small wetland crossings.
-Lot 6 will have its own driveway.
+Lots 5 and 6 will have their own driveway off of the proposed roadway.